i-am-grub/MultiGP_Toolkit/docs/index.rst

 - Limit user access to the timer.
 Avoid letting pilots login to the raspberry pi to check results.
    - If you have access to an internet connection, consider uploading your race data to MultiGP, FPVScores, or `RHCloudlink <https://rhcloudlink.com/home>`_ for pilots to view
-- Use a higher model raspberry pi in the timer.
-The raspberry pi 3B is currently recommended up to 100 pilot-races (number of pilots per race * number of races).
-   - Above the 100 pilot-races threshold, a raspberry pi 4B or 5 is advised (the more RAM, the better)

 Sections
 ---------------------------